On a tranquil morning, the distinctive metallic ting as the

 My poetry is written to be gently uplifting and evocative, reminding the reader or listeners of the loved one or friend’s joy of golf as a professional or hobby.

-My poems have been very well recieved at both church and crematorium services, adding a very personal accolade.
+My poems have been very well received at both church and crematorium services, by funeral directors and celebrants, and add a very personal accolade.

-EMAIL – Dispatched within 1 day.
-Please remember to check your spam/junk folder.
+DIGITAL DOWNLOAD – Please remember to check your spam/junk folder.
 The email will be sent as a PDF file.
-I will enclose a guide on how to open the file with the poem and invoice.

-CARD – Printed on 240gsm high quality lightly textured ivory matte A4 card (frame not included).
+CARD – Printed on 240 gsm high quality linen textured white or ivory A4 card.
 The poem is placed in a protective cellophane wrapper and posted flat in a cardboard backed envelope.

 Poems can be personalised with the names, dates and words of your choosing, up to a maximum of 50 characters (including spaces).
-A contact form displays after payment (about 10 seconds) for your choice as to personalised or unpersonalised.

-FREE delivery within the UK via Royal Mail 1st Class.
+Free First Class Delivery within the UK via Royal Mail.

 TERMS and CONDITIONS

 By placing an order and using this website, this means you agree to the Terms and Conditions.

 If this poem is read at a funeral service, please credit Poppyland Poet in the Order of Service.